Jessica Lowndes

-Lowndes both wrote and starred in Harmony from the Heart for GAF and Hulu, alongside Jesse Metcalfe.
-Additionally, she wrote and produced the film's original song "11:11," which reached #3 on the iTunes singer/songwriter chart.

-Lowndes’ appearances in the horror movies Autopsy (2008), The Haunting of Molly Hartley (2008), Altitude (2010), The Devil's Carnival (2012), and Abattoir (2016) have earned her the reputation as a scream queen.

 Early life

 Lowndes was born in 1988 in Vancouver, British Columbia, and attended private Pacific Academy in Surrey.
 She is the daughter of Dan Lowndes and wife Suzanne Timm, a piano teacher, has a younger sister named Jacqueline Danielle Lowndes, and is of English, Scottish, and Irish descent.

 Lowndes has stated that she knew from an early age that she had a passion for singing and acting.
 Lowndes also produced much of her own music from an early age.
 During the summer before her senior year of high school, Lowndes worked on a project for Showtime.
 With encouragement from her parents, Lowndes moved to Los Angeles at the age of 16 and began her career.